Diocese of Cheyenne

-The Diocese of Cheyenne (Dioecesis Cheyennensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in the state of Wyoming in the United States.
+The Diocese of Cheyenne (Dioecesis Cheyennensis) is a diocese of the Catholic Church in the state of Wyoming in the United States.
 It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Denver.

-The cathedral and mother church for the Diocese of Cheyenne is St. Mary's Cathedral, located in Cheyenne, Wyoming.
+The cathedral is St. Mary's Cathedral in Cheyenne, Wyoming.
 The diocese covers all of Wyoming, as well as the parts of Yellowstone National Park in Montana and Idaho.

 History

 1800 to 1887

 As part of the Louisiana Purchase in 1803, the Wyoming area was theoretically under the ecclesiastical jurisdiction of the Bishop of Louisiana and the Two Floridas in New Orleans.
-In 1827, it was placed under the bishop of the Dioceses of St. Louis.
-On July 5, 1840, Jesuit missionary Pierre-Jean De Smet offered the first mass in the Wyoming area, east of the present-day town of Daniel.
+In 1827, the Vatican placed the region under the new Dioceses of St. Louis.
+In 1840, Jesuit missionary Pierre-Jean De Smet offered the first mass in the Wyoming area, east of the present-day town of Daniel.
 A monument to the event was later erected on this site.
-Lake De Smet is named after him.
+Lake De Smet in Johnston County is named after him.

-In 1851, Reverend John Miège was installed in a ceremony in St. Louis as vicar apostolic for the Indian Territory east of the Rocky Mountains.
+In 1851, John Miège was installed as vicar apostolic for the Indian Territory East of the Rocky Mountains.
 The vicariate included the present states of Kansas, Nebraska, Oklahoma, the parts of North and South Dakota west of the Missouri River, Wyoming, Montana, and a part of Colorado.

-On January 6, 1857 Pope Pius IX established the Apostolic Vicariate of Nebraska from the Apostolic Vicariate of Indian Territory.
-In 1859, Pius IX named Reverend James O'Gorman, prior of New Melleray Abbey, near Dubuque, Iowa, as the vicar apostolic.
+In 1857, Pope Pius IX established the Apostolic Vicariate of Nebraska from the Apostolic Vicariate of Indian Territory.
+In 1859, Pius IX named the trappist monk James O'Gorman, prior of New Melleray Abbey, near Dubuque, Iowa, as the vicar apostolic.
+In 1865, St. Mary's Parish was founded in Evanston to serve the Irish Catholic population there.
 In 1867, O'Gorman assigned William Kelly as the first resident priest of Cheyenne.
-Kelly's responsibilities included visiting the railroad camps west of the town.
+Kelly's responsibilities included visiting the railroad camps run by the Union Pacific Railroad west of the town.

 Eugene Cusson was the first resident priest assigned to Laramie.
-In 1875, Cusson persuaded the Sisters of Charity of Leavenworth to come to Laramie, where they opened a hospital in a house donated by the Union Pacific Railroad.
-In 1884, the Jesuits established St. Stephens Mission on the Wind River Indian Reservation in Wyoming.

-The Apostolic Vicariate of Nebraska was elevated to the Diocese of Omaha by Pope Leo XIII on October 2, 1885.
+In 1875, Cusson persuaded the Sisters of Charity of Leavenworth to come to Laramie, where they opened a hospital in a house donated by the Union Pacific.The Apostolic Vicariate of Nebraska was elevated to the Diocese of Omaha by Pope Leo XIII in 1885.
 At the time, the diocese included all of Nebraska and Wyoming.